When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 Are you thinking of getting a Husky Australian Shepherd Mix?
-Let’s take a look at whether or not this hybrid will be right for you.
+Let’s take a look at whether or not this mix will be right for you.

 Firstly, the Aussie Husky works great with families, but training will be paramount.
 You have to remember their need to work hard and receive firm training to be a well-behaved loving dog.